tblume1992/voi_regression/README.md

 To do this it first needs to know which variable you are interested in measuring, and what you believe is the effect this variable has on the y variable (In percentage terms).

 Next, the script will measure how sensitive the coefficient is to model selection.
 It does this by doing a random patches algorithm for a user defined number of iterations.
-The results from this will be a distribution of the variable of interest's estimated coefficients derived for the randomly built models.
+The results from this will be a distribution of the variable of interest's estimated coefficients derived from the randomly built models.
 It may look something like this:

 ![alt text](https://github.com/tblume1992/voi_regression/blob/master/Capture.PNG)